Los Angeles Academy of Arts and Enterprise (LAAAE) is a public charter school located in the west downtown Los Angeles community.

 LAAAE was awarded No Kid Hungry grants

 LAAAE pursued funding to expand its community food service program.
-These grants provided supper and weekend food service during the pandemic from June to October.
+These grants provided supper and weekend food service while the school facility was closed during the pandemic.

 LAAAE was recognized with a Bronze Medal from U.S. News and World Report